Vacation rentals in Prescott

 Prescott is a genteel frontier town with grit.
 This city is proud of its Western heritage: Lawmen Virgil Earp and Doc Holliday, both lived here prior to their famous shoot-out at the OK Corral, and Prescott has lovingly preserved a number of saloons, hotels, and other historic buildings that lend the city a distinct cowboy vibe.
 But Prescott isn’t a Western movie set — you’ll also find elegant Victorian homes, two colleges, and a robust punk music scene.
 The town is cradled by the 1.25 million acres of Prescott National Forest, where hiking, rock climbing, and hang gliding thrive.
 Like Prescott, the forest is multifaceted, offering both classic desert landscapes and pine-forested mountains.

-Top things to do in Prescott
+What are the top things to do in Prescott?

 Prescott National Forest